chutcheson/prometheus/README.md

 ## Overview

-The Anthropic AI Research Terminal Simulator is an educational game designed for advanced undergraduate and graduate students to experience what it's like to work in a cutting-edge AI research lab.
+The Anthropic AI Research Terminal Simulator is an educational game designed for students to experience what it's like to work in a cutting-edge AI research lab.
 Set in a fictional Anthropic research facility in 2027, after the discovery of AGI, this simulator provides a safe and engaging environment for students to explore the social, financial, and technical aspects of AI research.

 ## Features